sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Topics.md

 Unique Id for the namespace

 ### Body
-A Topic object.
+A topic object.
 The ``Id`` property should not be specified, since it will be automatically generated during creation.

 ### Returns
-The Topic object that was created
+The topic object that was created

-## `Update Topic`
+## `Update topic`
-Update an existing Topic.
+Update an existing topic.
 Only the name and description can be updated.

 ### Request
 ``PUT api/v1/tenants/{tenantId}/namespaces/{namespaceId}/topics/{topicId}``